 When is Frozen Embryo Transfer Used?

 Frozen embryo transfer is used by patients undergoing preimplantation genetic testing (PGT).
 This is to safely preserve the embryos while the results of the different tests are determined.
 Additionally, patients attempting pregnancy using in vitro fertilization (IVF) typically fertilize multiple eggs to ensure the highest probability of success.
 It is also an option for parents who want to ensure fertility if they choose to grow their families in the future.
-Additional patients who opt for the procedure include:
+Additional patients who opt for frozen embryo transfer in Southern California include:

 - Potential parents who are undergoing cancer treatment